macstadium/orka-github-actions-integration/README.md

 Currently, we do not have the logic implemented to communicate with GitHub Enterprise hosted servers.
 While Github Enterprise Server isn't supported today, we welcome community contributions to this effort.
 If you would like to help us test the GitHub Enterprise Server integration with Orka, please [open a pull request](https://github.com/macstadium/orka-github-actions-integration/pulls) detailing your suggested code changes, tests, suggested documentation updates, and applicable next steps in the development process.
 We will then get you connected to a member of our field team to move the PR and testing process forward.

-**Please note there is a current open pull request for this use case.
+**Please note there is a current open issue for this use case.
 If you would like to collaborate with the broader Orka community to test the Orka GitHub Runner on GitHub Enterprise Server, consider [replying in this thread](https://github.com/macstadium/orka-github-actions-integration/issues/9) before opening a new one!**

 ## Setting up the Orka GitHub runner